 The benefits of art therapy

 The benefits of art therapy make it a valuable process for adults and young people during the treatment of a wide-spectrum of illnesses and disabilities.
-We spoke to Stella Joel, an art therapist working at Priory Wellbeing Centre Southampton, to find out more about the importance of art therapy and what people can expect from a session.

 Why do people turn to art therapy?